Shell Completion & Autocomplete¶

 Bash/Zsh/Fish on Linux¶

-If you installed zsh with Homebrew, DDEV’s completions will be automatically installed when you
+If you installed zsh using Homebrew, DDEV’s completions should be automatically installed when you install DDEV using

 brew install ddev/ddev/ddev.

 echo $fpath will show you the places that it’s most likely to belong.
-An obvious choice is
+To install in

 mkdir -p ~/.oh-my-zsh/completions && cp ddev_zsh_completion.sh ~/.oh-my-zsh/completions/_ddev, then